valeriangalliat/blog/2021/08/scripting-firefox-sync-lockwise-existing-clients.md

 [documented as a proof of concept](https://github.com/mozilla-services/syncclient/blob/efe0d49a8bd00d341b6e926f6783325b3fe7b676/syncclient/client.py#L11).

 I try to use it but `pip install -r requirements.txt` fails with some weird error.
-Since I also noticed there was a [Node.js client](#unofficial-node-js-client), I I left it at that.
+Since I also noticed there was a [Node.js client](#unofficial-node-js-client), I left it at that.

 I later came back to it while writing this post, and it turns out after